hustcer/nushell.github.io/.ebook-pub/commands/skip_until.md

 ## Parameters

-- `predicate`: the predicate that skipped element must not match
+- `predicate`: The predicate that skipped element must not match.

 ## Input/output types: